 Regarding the (2) part, for our company there are some situations, where we need only a fixed list of people that are bound to the project to see the issue or specific comment.
 Currently I can only assign a users to group with the rights to see everything private at their projects, but if a group can see it, its somehow not a private :) I understand, that implementing a possibility to select specific users that are allowed to see comment(and its attachments)/issue will require more changes to permissions.
 But in our case it would be good.
 Maybe if more Redmine users will find my suggestion interesting, and they will +1 for that and the function will be added in some of the next versions.

 *making a zip with password will work, but if password is compromised, its a loss. we can of course add some links to specific folders on server which contains the necessary attachment, which will have a required access permissions, but its a wrong way.

-#5 Updated by Joshua DeClercq about 5 years ago
+#5 Updated by Joshua DeClercq over 5 years ago